chukiagosoftware/software-engineer-blog/content/python_logs.md

 Date: September 18, 2022
 Summary: Python logs with Regex and Pandas

-### The logfile, old frenemy!
+### The logfile, old frenemy  :poop:

-From time to time, shit happens :poop:  in this trying time, you will have no choice but to review some logs.
+From time to time, shit happens.
+In this trying time, you will have no choice but to review some logs.
 Times have changed and whereas our tools of choice used to be *Notepad++* or a good old *Nagios* handler.
-Now most likely you will be reading logs in a fancy colorful GUI running *Grafana*, *Kibana*, *Datadog* or whathaveyou replacement tool your employer has had the brilliant idea to use instead of industry best practices.  :smile:
+Now most likely you will be reading logs in a fancy colorful GUI running *Grafana*, *Kibana*, *Datadog* or whathaveyou replacement tool your employer has had the brilliant idea to use instead of industry best practices  :smile:

 Take this Revolutionary moment in time:

+---
-time="1968-05-02 00:08:49.150" level=MERDE msg="[ Paris is on Fire! :fire: ] \"DELETE https://capitalism from A.
+time="1968-05-02 00:08:49.150" level=MERDE msg="[ Paris is on Fire! ] \"DELETE https://capitalism from A.
 Bunch.of.Situationists - 200 200B in 3100 µs"
+---

+:fire:
 How do we find out how many people revolted against capitalism in Paris, May of 1968?
 Well, we analyze the logs.

 ### Using Regex